hackclub/hackclub/workshops/hack_club_badge_generator/README.md

     hacker_img = hacker_img.resize((reqwd, reqht))
 ```

 What we did here is we opened your picture and then resized the picture.
+Make sure to copy a good looking picture of you to the same folder and rename it to "image" (or you can change the `image.jpeg` part of the code and add the name the image you have copied to the folder)
 Now we know that the height is accurate.
 But the widht is still not going to fit the box.
 So lets crop the image to the size of the white box.
 Now lets crop the image from the center so that the picture fits perfectly in the box
 ```python